-A source tells VOA the proposal has been discussed at length for some time now.
-But several news organizations, including The Wall Street Journal and the New York Times, say the commander of the NATO-led force in Afghanistan, General Joseph Dunford, presented the option to the White House last week.
+Several news organizations, including The Wall Street Journal and the New York Times, report that General Joseph Dunford, the commander of the NATO-led force in Afghanistan, presented the option to the White House last week.

 Haji Saleh Muhammed Saleh sits on the defense committee in Afghanistan's Lower House.
 He tells VOA Afghan Service's Ashna TV that if a complete pullout is seriously considered, then the U.S. should help strengthen Afghan security forces.

-"It [the plan] should include extensive civilian aid programs and to back the Afghan government.
-The amount of assistance should be increased so that Afghanistan can stand on its feet," said Saleh.
+"It (the plan) should include extensive civilian aid programs and to back the Afghan government.
+The amount of assistance should be increased so that Afghanistan can stand on its feet."

 Some reports also say that if 10,000 troops are left after 2014, they should all be withdrawn by early 2017, when President Barack Obama leaves office.